vsolina/micropython-web-editor/README.md

 Notes
 -----

-File saving does not work well with large files yet This editor was mostly written and debugged using itself esp8266 does not have enough RAM to run all required components (yet) When using the IDE, Internet connection is required because Ace is hosted on cdnjs (to reduce flash storage requirements) but it's possible to bundle required ace.js files on Controller's flash (raise an Issue and I'll explain how to do it)
+* File saving does not work well with large files yet
+* This editor was mostly written and debugged using itself
+* esp8266 does not have enough RAM to run all required components (yet)
+* When using the IDE, Internet connection is required because Ace is hosted on cdnjs (to reduce storage requirements)
+*  but it's possible to bundle required ace.js files on Controller's flash (raise an Issue and I'll explain how to do it)